YashaPushak/GPS/README.md

 GPS requires several pieces of information about your scenario to run:

-**Target Algorithm:** A target algorithm to optimize callable via the command line.
+**Target Algorithm:** A target algorithm to optimize.
 This corresponds to the GPS's `algo` argument.
 For example:
 `--algo 'python2 examples/artificial-algorithm/algorithm.py'`.
+The target
+algorithm can either be callable via the command line, or it can implement a simple python interface.
 See [Target Algorithm Wrapper](#target-algorithm-wrapper) for more details.

 **Instance File:** A file that specifies the instances on which your your target